BekajMelos/oms-sensemaking/docs/dev-guide/packaging.md

 ## Building the Docker Image

+The Docker image is intended to be used in two separate contexts: in development as part of a *docker compose* environment and as a standalone image that can be deployed in other environments.

+The project version number is determined dynamically based on Git tags.
+Since the local `.git` directory is excluded from the Docker image, the application's version needs to be provided as a build argument.
+This circumvents the automatic detection of the version number during the image build process.

+To Build the OMS Sensemaking Docker Image:

+1. Ensure you have a local virtual environment (e.g. `.venv`)

+    See the [Development Environment] documentation for how to set this up.

+2. Ensure you have a `.netrc` filed configured

+    See the [Development Environment] documentation for how to set this up.

+3. Use `docker build` to build the image

+    ```
+    VENV_DIR="${VENV_DIR:-.venv}"
+    APP_VERSION=$(source $VENV_DIR/bin/activate && python -m setuptools_scm)

+    docker build \
+    --build-arg $APP_VERSION \
+    --no-cache \
+    -t oms_sensemaking:latest \
+    --secret id=mynetrc,src=${HOME}/.netrc
+    .
+    ```

 ## Versioning *OMS Sensemaking*

 *OMS Sensemaking* leverages [setuptools-scm] for dynamic versioning based on Git tags.